Weight gain after cancer treatment

 Some people eat more when they are stressed.

-Talk to your doctor and nurse
+Talk to your doctor, nurse or other healthcare professional

-Before trying to lose weight, it is important to speak to your GP, cancer doctor or nurse.
-They can talk to you about the right way for you to lose weight.
-They do this by looking at the type of cancer you have and your treatment.
-They will also ask about your weight before the cancer diagnosis, and any other medical conditions you have.
+Before trying to lose weight, it is important to speak to your GP, cancer doctor, nurse or other healthcare professional.
+They can talk to you about the best way for you to lose weight.
+This can depend on the type of cancer you have and your treatment.

 Related pages